 - any expert requested by the investigator to attend (e.g., technical, interpreter);

 - the interviewee; and

 - one accompanying person, chosen by the interviewee.

 You may invite a person of your choice to accompany you during the interview.
 Interview questions must be answered by you and not by the accompanying person.

 The accompanying person must not be in a situation of actual or potential conflict of interest or be someone who has been or will be interviewed by the TSB.

 You and the accompanying person should be aware that:

 - the interviewee’s statement is privileged and cannot be communicated to others without the written authorization of the interviewee; and

-- the investigator may exclude an accompanying person from the interview if his or her interventions or behaviour interfere with the proper conduct of the interview.
+- the investigator may exclude an accompanying person from the interview if their interventions or behaviour interferes with the proper conduct of the interview.